RedFox3/vkontakte/README.md

 ### Click for Ubuntu Phones

-- Search "Instagraph" in the OpenStore and install the app
+- Search "VK" in the OpenStore and install the app
 - Direct download ".click" package from the OpenStore

 [![OpenStore](https://open-store.io/badges/en_US.png)](https://open-store.io/app/vkontakte.redfox3)